pingcap/docs/tikv-configuration-file.md

 ### `create-if-missing`

-+ Determines whether to automatically create a DB switch
++ If the value is `true`, the database will be created if it is missing
 + Default value: `true`

 ### `enable-statistics`

-+ Determines whether to enable the statistics of RocksDB
++ Determines whether to enable the statistics of Raft RocksDB
 + Default value: `true`

 ### `stats-dump-period`